 Dosing Control

 Effectively, the Barista Express Impress “learns” how much coffee to grind.
 The machine also calibrates time when you change the grind size.
 It’s a unique system for this espresso machine.
+It learns quickly – usually within a dose or too.

 Espresso Quality

-Breville opted to use the older thermocoil for this model.
+The Breville Barista Express Impress makes solid espresso.
+Breville opted to use the older thermocoil heating system for this model.
 Newer models, like the Barista Pro, use the latest ThermoJet, which heats in three seconds and has better temperature stability.
-It’s not a huge loss if you’re starting out, but it’s a downgrade.

 Overall, even if you have little espresso brewing experience, it won’t take long until you’re making excellent shots.
-The buttons let you choose between single and double espresso options, so if you’re a caffeine addict, a caffeine kick is just a few buttons presses away.
+The buttons let you choose between single and double espresso options, so if you’re a caffeine addict, a caffeine kick is just a few button presses away.

-Milk Frothing
+Steam Wand And Milk Frothing

 Other Features and Accessories